spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-set-up-multiple-stores.md

 </details>

 2. Optional: Define store-specific configuration:
-  1. For one or more stores you've defined in `config/Shared/stores.php`, define a separate store-specific configuration.
+  1. For one or more stores you've defined in `config/Shared/stores.php`, define a separate, store-specific configuration.
 For example, `config/Shared/config-default_docker_de.php` is the configuration file for the `DE` store in the docker environment.
   2. To apply the defined store-specific configuration, adjust the related deploy file in the `environment` section.

   In the following example, the `docker_de` environment name points to the `config/Shared/config-default_docker_de.php` store-specific configuration file.
 For more information about this deploy file parameter, see [environment](/docs/scos/dev/the-docker-sdk/{{site.version}}/deploy-file/deploy-file-reference-1.0.html#environment):